 What you’ll learn?
 Covey goes into detail with his proposed 7 habits, listing practical benefits behind each, so you’ll learn how to:

-- begin with the end in mind, and visualize what you want to achieve with certain actions.
+- Begin with the end in mind and visualize what you want to achieve with certain actions.

-- think Win-Win instead of win-lose, and look for mutual benefits in all your interactions with other people.
+- Think Win-Win instead of win-lose and look for mutual benefits in all your interactions with other people.

-- synergize and cooperate creatively with your team.
+- Synergize and cooperate creatively with your team.

 Mindset: The New Psychology of Success

 Quote: “Did I win?
 Did I lose?
 Those are the wrong questions.
 The correct question is: Did I make my best effort?
-Is so, he says, “You may be outscored, but you will never lose.”
+If so, he says, “You may be outscored, but you will never lose.”

 Who’s it for?
 Anyone who believes people are stuck with the same abilities they were born with, for the rest of your life.